YCChenVictor/blog-frontend/src/posts/software/design-pattern/adapter.md

 ### example in javascript

 Let's say there are two different payment system and we need to store the logs on different services.
+The key will be even though there are two different payment class, they still call the same method in PaymentAdapter.

 ```javascript
 // First Adaptee - the complex class that needs to be adapted